TeamHG-Memex/autologin/README.rst

 * Extract links to login pages
 * Use as a library with or without making http requests
 * Command line client
-* Web service for testing your requests and cookies
+* Web service
+* UI for managing login credentials

 Quickstart